Southern Utah Thunderbirds football

 The Southern Utah Thunderbirds football (also referred to as the SUU Thunderbirds) program is a college football team that represents Southern Utah University (SUU).
-With a history dating back to 1963, SUU currently competes in the NCAA Football Championship Subdivision as a member of the ASUN–WAC Football Conference.
+With a history dating back to 1963, SUU currently competes in the NCAA Football Championship Subdivision as a member of the United Athletic Conference.

 The Thunderbirds play their home games on campus at Eccles Coliseum in Cedar City, Utah, and have been led by head coach DeLane Fitzgerald since 2021.